 As clear as day in that moment, my mother answered, “Yes.”

-I advised the hospitalist, the doctor in charge of coordinating hospital care, of this exchange.
+I advised the doctor in charge of coordinating hospital care, of this exchange.
 He still insisted that she had lost her ability to swallow.
 The doctors did not want to hear that she simply had something stuck in her throat.

 So I went home and did some research.
 I found that, in a situation like my mother’s, the recommended action was to get an “endoscopic evaluation.”
 That is, a scope should be inserted down her throat while she was sedated, so that the doctors could get a clear picture of what was going on down there.
 I went back to the hospital, and the doctor refused to consider this course of action.
 The hospital began to threaten me.
 They said they would discharge my mother against my wishes if I did not agree either to tube feeding, or to hospice care.
 I had to fire the first doctor and consult another.